 - Arrhythmia.
 If electrical impulses that coordinate your heartbeats do not work correctly, then the beats can become too fast, too slow, or irregular.
 This can sometimes be fatal.

 - High blood pressure.
 Also known as hypertension, is when the blood pressure is high causing the heart and blood vessel’s workload to become harder and less effectively.
 Over time, this damages tissues inside the artery walls.

 Embracing a heart healthy lifestyle at any age can help to prevent heart disease.
 It can also lower the chances of having a heart attack or stroke.
 Changing bad habits to good habits can have a huge impact on your health, even if you’ve already suffered a heart attack.
 Two of the best habits to incorporate to improve your heart health is eating healthier foods and exercising.
 Even if you have a family history of heart disease, adjusting the way you live your life can decrease your risk.

 Since heart disease is the leading cause of death in the United States, finding a cardiologist specialist you are comfortable communicating with is vital to having a successful treatment.
-Dr. Corwin Thomas is a board-certified interventional cardiologist who will understand the heart problems you are experiencing and can answer any questions you may have.
+Dr. Corwin Thomas is a board-certified interventional cardiologist based in Lafayette, LA, who will understand the heart problems you are experiencing and can answer any questions you may have.
 He and his highly skilled, competent staff believe in improving the quality of life for all their patients.
-To schedule an appointment today with Dr. Corwin Thomas at CT Cardio, call 337-234-3163.
-You can also visit the website https://www.ctcardio.com to learn more about the various services they provide.
-Be kind to your heart and call CT Cardio today!
+To schedule an appointment today with Dr. Corwin Thomas at CT Cardio, contact us.
+You can also visit the website https://ctcardio.com to learn more about the various services they provide.
+Be kind to your heart and contact CT Cardio today!

 When to See a Cardiologist – https://www.mayoclinichealthsystem.org